tensorflow/tensor2tensor/docs/cloud_tpu.md

 Now that you're on the cloud instance, install T2T:
 ```
 pip install tensor2tensor --user
-# If your python bin dir isn't already in your path
+# Add the python bin dir to your path
 export PATH=$HOME/.local/bin:$PATH
 ```